 As this glass pours from the sky at unfathomable speeds, the light reflection makes the planet look like it is covered in water.
 What a terrifyingly deceptive space storm.

 So it turns out that it really does rain diamonds on Jupiter; however, diamond storms aren't restricted to that planet alone.
-Diamond showers are extremely common in outer space.
-In fact, NASA JL representative Kevin Baines told BBC News that it rains about 2.2 million pounds of diamonds in space every year.
+Saturn, Neptune, and Uranus also experiences the unique storms.

 Scientists call this phenomenon the Great Red Spot.
 It’s the biggest storm in the recorded history of the solar system.
 So just how big is it?
 Well that depends on whether you're measuring its size, temperature, wind strength, or duration.
 All of those components are extremely colossal, but, when combined, its sheer magnitude is the epitome of zany space weather.

-Due to Jupiter’s idiosyncratic composition, the average storm on this planet rages on for approximately 150 years.
-That’s light work in the eye of this storm, though.
-The Great Red Spot has been going strong for 400 years and counting.
-Anticyclonic in nature and complete with tornadoes and acoustic waves, it is three times the size of Earth.
-It swirls counterclockwise at a speed of 120 meters per second.
+The Great Red Spot has been raging for 300 years and counting.
+Anticyclonic in nature and complete with tornadoes and acoustic waves, it was once more than two times the size of Earth - but it's becoming smaller and smaller over time.
+It swirls counterclockwise at speeds of up to 300 miles per hour.

 To be fair, this is just one red hot scorcher of a storm, but researching it serves several scientific purposes.
 Upon more recent observation, it has become apparent that sound waves from this great space anticyclone are heating its upper atmosphere to the tune of over 2,400 degrees Fahrenheit.
 This newly discovered piece of the puzzle could explain why some planets appear hotter than any temperature sunlight alone could achieve.
 Some scientists speculate that the heat from this storm is warming the entire planet of Jupiter.